 Linear gradients are specified using a PaintVarLinearGradient or PaintLinearGradient table, with or without variation support, respectively.
 See 5.7.11.2.6.3 for format details.

-See 5.7.11.1.3 for details on how fills are applied to a shape.Radial gradients
+See 5.7.11.1.3 for details on how fills are applied to a shape.

+Note on implementation of linear gradients

+Some applications platform can provide an implementation for linear gradients that requires a color line to be specified for exactly the interval [0, 1].
+If an application is using such a platform implementation but the font has a linear gradient with a color line specified over a different interval, the application can work around the platform constraint by normalizing the color line to the interval [0, 1].
+This would require deriving alternate geometric points for the linear gradient definition.
+For the defined points p₀, p₁ and p₂, alternate points p₀′, p₁′ and p₂′ can be derived as follows: if omin is the minimum stop offset in the defined color line, omax is the maximum offset, and vector v = p₁ - p₀, then let

+p₀′ = p₀ + ominv

+p₁′ = p₀ + omaxv

+p₂′ = p₂ + ominv

+If an implementation derives a single vector with point p₃, as described above, then alternate points p₀ and p₃ can be derived as follows: with vector w = p₃ - p₀, let

+p₀′ = p₀ + ominw

+p₃′ = p₀ + omaxw

+Radial gradients

 A radial gradient provides gradation of colors along a cylinder defined by two circles.
 The gradient is defined by circles with center c₀ and radius r₀, and with center c₁ and radius r₁, plus a color line.
 The color line aligns with the two circles by associating stop offset 0 with the first circle (with center c₀) and aligning stop offset 1.0 with the second circle (with center c₁).